microsoft/FluidFramework/packages/test/test-version-utils/README.md

 ### Cross version combinations

-In addition to the layer version combinations seen above, this package also provides functions to generate variations intended to test all layers of the current release against the latest major public release.
-For example, at the time of writing, main is on version `2.0.0-internal.7.3.0`, so we would test `2.0.0-internal.7.3.0` against the latest public release `1.3.7` instead of the latest internal major release (`2.0.0-internal.6.4.0`).
+In addition to the layer version combinations seen above, this package also provides functions to generate variations intended to test all layers of one version against all layers of another version in tests that feature more than one client.
+This is applied in our cross version tests where we test the current version against the most latest **public** release.

+For example, at the time of writing, main is on version `2.0.0-internal.7.3.0` and the latest **public** release is `1.3.7`.
+Therefore, we would test the following combinations:

+-   Client A is running `2.0.0-internal.7.3.0` across **all** layers and Client B is running `1.3.7` across **all** layers.
+-   Client A is running `1.3.7` across **all** layers and Client B is running `2.0.0-internal.7.3.0` across **all** layers.

 ### Mocha test setup with layer version combinations